ArchangelGabriel/ifscs/README.md

 1. Type in terminal `git clone https://github.com/ArchangelGabriel/ifscs`

 ### To push,
 > Make sure you have created your file, for e.g., yourname.txt.
-And in ifscs directory.
+And Currently in ifscs directory.

 1. git add .
 2. git commit -m "your commit message"